ddubson/tech-notes/security/infosec/governance.md

 * Comes from within org
 * Typically created to establish orgs commitment to the law
 * Describes requirements levied on personnel relating security behavior and mandates how the organization will comply with laws.
-* Consists of several different instruments:
+* Consists of several different instruments

-  * **Policies **-
+### Policies

 * directive in nature and inform organizational personnel of requirements they must adhere to.
 * Do not describe how a requirement is to be implemented.
 * Policies - statements of practice, user behavior - who, what, why - high level 1 or 2 sentences.
   * System specific - mid or low level \(detailed\), tech
   * Issue specific - mid or low level \(detailed\), users or tech
   * Contain the following elements:
   * * Purpose
     * Scope
     * Background - why the doc is required, additional resources, etc.
     * Responsibility - responsible for enforcing the policy
     * Policy Statement - declaration of whats to accomplish
     * Action - byproduct of the policy statement - what is required to be done
     * Related documents
     * Exceptions
     * Revision history
     * Approvals- senior mgmt approval
   * Are legally binding contracts
   * Should be based: established frameworks, models, standards, and best practices
   * Should be reviewed by legal department to confirm legal compliance
   * Exceptions to policy must be approved and documented.
   * Must be reviewed and updated regularly - annually after major changes
   * Must follow formal change control procedure
   * Training must be provided to employees after changes.
   * Collectively and comprehensively describe
   * * Vision, Ethics, and Governance
     * Applicable Legal and regulatory compliance
     * The Security program
     * The risk management program
     * Data classification and protection
     * Incident response program
     * Disaster recovery and business continuity planning
     * Change control / configuration management
     * Roles and responsibilities
     * Financial and Account procedures
     * Monitoring and Auditing
     * Employee hiring, working, termination process
     * Employee privacy requirements and expectations
     * Security Awareness Training and enforcement
     * Acceptable Use
     * Prohibited activities
     * Third party governance
     * Sanctions - penalties for violations
     * Exceptions

-  * **Standards**
+### **Standards**

+* high level; often only 1 or 2 sentences; often tech based

 * document that dictates a level of performance or functionality for a requirement.
 * NIST has produced a number of standards relating to security

+### **Procedures**

+* detailed; step by step; how to instructions
+  * * * how; where; when
-  * **Procedures**
+      * procedures support policies
 * complete the 'how' portion of compliance by discussing how personnel must meet the requirements of a policy

-  * **Guidelines**
+### Baselines

+* detailed; minimum level, or standard for comparison
+* * often technology based. baselines support standards.

+### G**uidelines**

 * Usually optional
+* general recommended practice when the environment is unpredictable.

 * documents that describe alternative methods of implementing a requirement or procedure; may present best practices or optional information that is encouraged to be used.

 ![](/assets/gov-1.png)